-With larger interfaces (like in our example), there is typically an I/O software where the user is able to monitor levels and send individual inputs to different outputs.
+With larger interfaces (like in our example), there is typically an I/O software where the user can monitor levels and send individual inputs to different outputs.

-Within the settings of the computer and the computer’s digital audio workstations, we must select the intended interface to be our input and output device.
-This allows for proper communication between the computer and the interface’s inputs and outputs.
+Within the computer's settings and the computer's digital audio workstations, we must select the intended interface to be our input and output device.
+This allows for proper communication between the computer and the interface's inputs and outputs.

 Once the interface is properly selected as the input and output device, the digital audio workstation will show the inputs/outputs as selectable.

 More routing can be done within the DAW for various headphone sends and mixes.

 Note that latency may be an issue when routing this way since the audio must pass through the ADC, the computer, and the DAC before being outputted.
 Depending on the computer's processing power, this may cause a slight delay in the signal flow.

 Speaking of DACs, the digital-to-analog converter within the audio interface effectively takes the digital audio from the computer.
 It converts it to analog audio signals for the interface outputs.

 The audio interface in the above example has multiple outputs.

 2 of these outputs (1 and 2) are the typical line outputs for the left and right studio monitors.
 Outputs 3-6 provide 4 different headphone sends (mixes) that can be tailored for different musicians or performers during a recording session.